g-merrill/gitfoo/README.md

 git merge featurebranch # merges featurebranch commits into main
 ```

-## 10- How do I update my local branch with changes from GitHub?
+## 10- How do I update my local branch with commits from GitHub?

 ```bash
 git fetch             # makes local aware of changes in remote